Originally published on 17th February 2016 Last updated on 24th January 2019

-Adrenal fatigue is a condition not widely recognised by mainstream medicine yet, though I believe it’s only a matter of time until it is.
+Adrenal fatigue (though it is more accurately referred to as hypothalamic-pituitary axis dysfunction) is a condition not widely recognised by mainstream medicine yet, though I believe it’s only a matter of time until it is.
 It just makes so much sense.

 The adrenal glands, which sit atop the kidneys, are responsible for producing hormones in relation to stress and the one concerned in adrenal fatigue in cortisol.
 Now, there are two recognised conditions in conventional medicine, in association with extreme dysfunctioning of the adrenal glands: Addison’s, which is a long term condition whereby the adrenal glands do not produce enough cortisol and Cushing’s, which is the opposite – where the adrenals produce often dangerously high levels of the hormone.